roman/Haskell-capataz/docs/tutorial.md

 # Basic Tutorial using Unix Processes

-In this (contrived) tutorial, we will build a small CLI app that spawns processes through Haskell's Process API, and keep our program running smoothly despite having another thread killing those processes using Unix Signals.
+In this tutorial, we will build a small CLI application that spawns processes through Haskell's Unix Process API.
+We will keep all our threads running smoothly despite having one of the threads killing the spawned Unix processes through Unix `SIGTERM` signals.

-To get started, we are going to implement our CLI program without the capataz library, and we'll add capataz as we work on this.
+We will implement two (2) different versions of our CLI program, one using standard Haskell threading utilities, and another using the Capataz library.

-For this tutorial, we assume the reader is familiar with the following:
+For this tutorial, we assume the reader is familiar with:

 * [GHC Extensions](https://downloads.haskell.org/~ghc/8.2.2/docs/html/users_guide/glasgow_exts.html)
 * [Stack](https://docs.haskellstack.org/en/stable/README/) projects
 * [OptParse](https://hackage.haskell.org/package/optparse-generic) for CLI programs
 * [Haskell concurrency](http://chimera.labs.oreilly.com/books/1230000000929/pt02.html) (threads and STM)

-If you are not familiar with the topics above, we recommend following the links listed.
+If you are not familiar with the topics above, we recommend following along and finding pertinent info from the links provided.

 ## Summary of what our program will do

-We are going to implement a CLI program that spawns a given amount of processes that executes a bash script that prints a number and increments it in a recurring fashion.
+Our CLI program will receive an input parameter `procNumber` that will be used to spawn some green threads, each of them generating a Unix process.
+Each Unix process executes a simple bash script that echoes a number and increments it in an infinite while loop.
 Our Haskell program will also run a Haskell thread that will kill one of the many bash script executions.

-You can find the code for this tutorial in the [`examples` directory](https://github.com/roman/Haskell-capataz/tree/examples/examples) of the project's repository.
+You can find the code for this tutorial in the [`examples`](https://github.com/roman/Haskell-capataz/tree/examples/examples) directory of the project's Github repository.

 ## Setting up the stage - A trivial library for Processes

-We are going to have a `Lib` module that contains utility functions to spawn and kill unix processes, first the header:
+Let's start by explaining the `Lib` module; it contains utility functions to spawn and kill Unix processes, first the header:

 ```haskell
 {-# LANGUAGE DataKinds         #-}